jrdennisoss/dosboxrm/NOTES_MPEG.md

 `picture_rate` code (0xC and 0xD seen so far) in the MPEG sequence header... according to ISO/IEC 11172-2, anything above 0x8 is a "reserved" value.
-Looking at the PTS values in the Return to Zork intro video "FINTRO01.MPG", the actual framerate is roughly 30 fps, therfore the expected value for this asset would be 0x5, not 0xD.
+Looking at the PTS values in the Return to Zork intro video "FINTRO01.MPG", the actual framerate is roughly 30 fps.
+Therefore, the expected value for this asset would be 0x5, not 0xD.
 However, just overwriting/forcing this value to 0x5 and playing the video using stock PLMPEG, VLC, or another media player yields a terribly corrupt and completely trashed video.
-In-depth analysis of the video shows decompression of bitstream data fails/misalignes on only P and B picture slices that contain macroblocks with motion vectors. since the `motion*_r` values are variable length bit fields dictated by the picture `f_code` sizes, if the `f_code` is not the exact value used at the time of encoding/compression, decompression during motion vector VLC table lookup will completely screw up the state of the decoder as garbage data is being decompressed.
+In-depth analysis of the video shows decompression of bitstream data fails/misaligns on only P and B picture slices that contain macroblocks with motion vectors.
+Since the `motion*_r` values are variable-length bit fields dictated by the picture `f_code` sizes, if the `f_code` is not the exact value used at the time of encoding/compression, decompression during motion vector VLC table lookup will completely screw up the state of the decoder as garbage data is being decompressed.

-I discovered that hardcoding an `f_code` of some value (thus `motion*_r` bitfield sizes inherintly now hardcoded to some value -1) for both forward and backward corrects the motion vector VLC table/decompression problems.
+I discovered that hardcoding an `f_code` of some value (`motion*_r` bitfield sizes inherintly now hardcoded to some value -1) for both forward and backward corrects the motion vector VLC table/decompression problems.